bazelbuild/proposals/designs/2018-10-09-platform-inheritance.md

 # Backward-compatibility

-As the `parent` attribute is a new addition to the `platform` rule, there is no backwards compatibility concern.
+As the `parents` attribute is a new addition to the `platform` rule, there is no backwards compatibility concern.